prajvalhl/comp-libr/README.md

 # comp-libr

-comp.libr is a custom component library which will be regurlarly updated with custom CSS components.
+### comp-libr is a fully responsive Custom CSS Component Library created using HTML, CSS and Vanilla-JS (ES6).